waikereru/waikereru.github.io/_pages/trust.md

 Each trustee is responsible for one aspect of the overall project:

 - **Dame Anne** is the sponsor for [Make Longbush Longer](/assets/documents/MakeLongbushLonger.pdf), which aims to extend Longbush Reserve along the banks of the Waimata River.
-- **Jeremy Salmond** is the sponsor for Walk Longbush, creating a network of tracks through the bush.
+- **Jeremy Salmond** is the Chief Designer for the Waikereru Ecosanctuary.
 - **Steve Sawyer** is the sponsor for the [Titi Colony](/assets/documents/LongbushTitiColony.pdf) and the **Kiwi Haven** in the Longbush Ecosanctuary.
 - **Tim Salmond** is the sponsor for Walk Longbush, creating a network of tracks through the bush.
 - **Jennie Harre-Hindmarsh** is the sponsor for the Wild Lab educational programme for local children.